top of page

 What Are Varicose Veins and How Do They Develop?

-Varicose veins are often associated with chronic venous insufficiency.
-This condition involves dilated, tortuous veins (often over 3 mm in diameter) caused by valve failure in superficial leg veins.
-The one-way leaflets inside the veins no longer close properly, allowing blood to reflux and cause the veins to distend.
+Prolonged standing or sitting, for instance, can exacerbate valve fatigue and increase hydrostatic pressure, making existing varicosities appear or worsen over time.
+Over time, this sustained pressure can lead to chronic venous insufficiency, a progressive condition where dilated, tortuous veins (often over 3 mm in diameter) are caused by persistent valve failure in the superficial leg veins.
+The one-way leaflets inside the veins no longer close properly, allowing blood to reflux and causing the veins to distend, leading to a cascade of symptoms and potential complications.

 Common Symptoms and Signs

-Persistent venous pressure may also lead to open sores (venous ulcers), which are slow to heal and may increase the risk of infection.
+Beyond these common complaints, persistent venous pressure may also lead to more severe skin changes, such as eczema (venous dermatitis) or hardening of the skin (lipodermatosclerosis).
+In advanced cases, this can progress to the formation of open sores (venous ulcers), which are notoriously slow to heal and significantly increase the risk of infection, requiring specialized wound care.

 Who Is at Risk and Why?